qualityshepherd/brine/posts/of_yarn_and_bone.md

 1. Create three `Names` that define your character; here are some prompts to help:

-- What role does your character have in the world? eg. Reluctant Captain, Aging Herbalist, Corrupt Spy
+- What role does your character have in the world? eg. Reluctant Captain, Aging Herbalist, The Fixer
-- Anything from their past? eg. Orphaned Princess, Butcher's Boy, Bee Queen
+- Anything from their past? eg. Orphaned Princess, Butcher's Daughter, Owes a Blood Debt
-- What trait describes them? eg. Arrogant, Devoted, Flamboyant
+- What trait describes them? eg. Ruthless, Haunted, Unshakeable
-- Do they have a strong relationship? eg. Husband, Mother, Lover
+- Do they have a strong relationship? eg. Widow's Son, The Last of My Line, Sworn to Protect Her
-- Are they known for something? eg. Scholar, Duelist, Fighter, From Planet Xerf
+- Are they known for something? eg. The Witness, Ship Thief, Speaks With Stones
-- Do they own something of note? eg. The Good Ship Revenge, A Xerfian Protoblaster, Pet Falcon
+- Do they own something of note? eg. The Good Ship Revenge, My Father's Blade, The Broken Crown
-- Do they have a strong belief? eg. For Queen and Country, Anarchy!, The Way of the Snail
+- Do they have a strong belief? eg. The Land Remembers, No Gods No Masters, The Way of the Snail

 2. Write down three words that describe your character's look, features or vibe
 3. Name your character